caltechlibrary/trinomial/README.md

 >>> trinomial.set_unique_key('my secret unique id')
 ```

 **Do not do this in production code**.
 Setting the value in your code makes it much easier for someone to try to reverse the process of producing the output.
-This functionality is meant for testing and debugging.
+The function `set_unique_key` is meant for testing and debugging.

 ## Known issues and limitations